sphynkx/yurtube/README.md

 ```
 Expect: `PONG`

 Also see `config/notifications_cfg.py` - it consists default params for localhost.
-You may redefin them in `.env`.
+You may redefine them in `.env`.

 ## Configure application .env